Fun Day For Jill Duggar And Family Turns Into A Lesson On Duck And Geese Feeding

 — Jill (Duggar)Dillard (@jillmdillard) June 8, 2018

 As for Jill Duggar and her family, Israel had a blast feeding the little guys and girls of the animal variety their treats.
-At one point they were surrounded by the geese.
+At one point, they were surrounded by the geese.
 Little Samuel was content just to chill out in his stroller taking plenty of naps while everyone else did their thing.

-It looks like they ended their family fun day with doughnts at Krispy Kreme.
+It looks like they ended their family fun day with doughnuts at Krispy Kreme.
 After all, it was free doughnut day and no one can resist that, especially the Duggar family.
 That in itself usually brings on the comments from those who feel like they shouldn’t be taking advantage of the free stuff.

 There have been rumors floating around that Jill Duggar may be pregnant with her third child, but since she wasn’t in any of the photos this time, fans aren’t able to get a glimpse of a possible baby bump.
 Maybe next time.
 There are sure to be plenty of future opportunities since both Jill and Derick have been quite active on social media lately.